 - Drink rail for the iPad and concessions items.

 - Installation of a high-visibility net that protects both fans in the new area and fans in the River-view Family Clinic Fan Zone.

 SUPPORTING THE FOUNDATION

 Do you have a passion for baseball and enriching the lives of others?
-The Northwoods League Foundation relies on support from many sources to bring to life its vision of harnessing the unique passion for Northwoods League summer collegiate baseball and transforming it into a vehicle for positive change?
+The Northwoods League Foundation relies on support from many sources to bring to life its vision.
 There are several ways you can join in this effort.

 Shop – All proceeds from sales in the Northwoods League on-line store go to support the Northwoods League Foundation.

 Donate – You can donate to the Northwoods League Foundation by following this link and selecting the Donation Amount of your choice: Donate Now